-Located in the Anderten district of Hanover is the European Cheese Centre, which is the only 'Cheese Experience' in Europe.
-There are eight areas, each representing a cheese-producing region of Europe, and a central marketplace, where you can enjoy cheese and wine tastings.
+Located in the Anderten district of Hannover is the European Cheese Centre, which is the only 'Cheese Experience' in Europe.
+There are eight areas, each representing a cheese-producing region of Europe, and a central marketplace, where foodies can enjoy cheese and wine tastings.

 The Royal Gardens at Herrenhausen exemplify the manicured French Baroque style of landscaping.
 Sculpted topiaries dot the symmetrical lawns of the Great Garden, which also contains the famous Grotto featuring colourful mosaics by artist Niki de Saint Phalle.
 The Berggarten houses exotic plants and a conservatory, and the Welfgarten surrounds the impressive Welfenschloss Castle.

-An integrated transport system means that visitors to the city can experience all Hannover has to offer and the 'Red Thread', a 3 mile (4km) red line painted onto the road tracing the city's most famous attractions means that tourists can explore this exciting destination at their own leisure.
+An integrated transport system means that visitors to the city can experience all Hannover has to offer with comparative ease, and the 'Red Thread' - a three mile (4km) red line painted onto the road, tracing the city's most famous attractions - gives tourists a fun sort of treasure map.